-Understanding the scientific consensus that human-caused global warming is happening is sometimes called a "gateway belief."
+Believing in the scientific consensus around global warming is considered to be a gateway belief.
 This is because people who understand the scientific consensus are more likely to believe that global warming is happening, human caused, and bad.
 People are then more likely to take action to address climate change and urge others to do so, too.